Versilia

-Versilia is a part of Tuscany in the north-western province of Lucca and southern part of Massa-Carrara, and is named after the Versilia river.
+Versilia is a part of Tuscany in the north-western province of Lucca and is named after the Versilia river.

 Known for fashionable Riviera resorts, it consists of numerous clubs that are frequented by local celebrities.
+Is composed by the four territories of Forte dei Marmi, Pietrasanta, Seravezza and Stazzema.

 Geography

 The most famous and populated part of this area is Pietrasanta, which extends along the coastline and is at the foot of the Apuan Alps, travelling from South to North, beginning at Stazzema and up to Marina di Massa.

 The coastal shelf is sandy sloping gradually into the Ligurian Sea, which stretches from the Ligurian coast up to the Piombino promontory, and not from the Tyrrhenian Sea as mistakenly believed, whose name has replaced the historic nomination, The Tuscan Sea.

 History

 In Roman times the Versilia river was known as Fosse Papiriane and was a large swamp between Pisa and Massa, and between the sea and the Apuan Alps.
 It was touched by the Via Emilia Scauri and crossed by the Via Aurelia.

 During the medieval era through the inside, along the South-East North-West, by Via Francigena.